eddieweill/OpenCVTesting/README.md

 # opencvTesting
-testing of functions and usability of OpenCV for autonomous driving functionality
+Testing functionality and usability of OpenCV for autonomous driving applications

-# usage of this repository
+# Using this repository
-Run 'cmake' in this directory to create makefile
+After cloning, run 'cmake' in the directory to create makefile

 # Create executable
 Run 'make' to create executable

+# Execution command
-Execute: ./main <function> <data> <sensitivity>
+./main <function> <data> <sensitivity>
+1. function - operation to perform
+2. data - image or video to operate on
+3. sensitivity - value to threshold